brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-18-crowdfunding-all-about-it.md

----
-layout: post
-title: CrowdFunding - All about it!
+# CrowdFunding - All about it!
----

 A new chapter has begun with the funding and raising up of startups.
 The much anticipated <a href="/2012/tech-startups-get-much-needed-funding-boost-with-jobs-act/">JOBS (Jumpstart Our Business Startups) Act</a> was signed by US President, Barack Obama.
 The new bill gives life to startups to raise money from multiple investors.